kyounger/casc-plugin-dependency-calculation/README.md

 #  cve - are there open security issues?
 #  bst - installed by default
 #  dep - installed as dependency
-#  lst - installed because it was listed
 #  src - used as a source plugin for this list
 #  min - is part of the viable 'minimal' set of plugins
-#  gen - is part of the non-viable 'generation-only' set of plugins
 ```

 ### Comment style - `line`